If you're propped up on the beach but you're not sure where to eat, here's my guide to the best dinner restaurants in Uluwatu.

 What is the average cost of dining out in Uluwatu?

-While not mandatory, leaving a tip of 5 to 10% for good service is always appreciated.
-Some restaurants, especially the larger ones, may include a service charge in the bill.
+While not mandatory, leaving a tip of 5 to 10% for good service is always appreciated in Bali.
+Some restaurants, especially the larger ones, often add a service charge included the bill.

 Are there family friendly restaurants in Uluwatu?

-Do I need to make reservations at popular restaurants in Uluwatu?
+Do I need to make reservations at restaurants in Uluwatu?

-It's best to book ahead, especially during peak dining hours or for well-known establishments, to ensure you secure a table.
+It's best to book ahead, especially during peak dining hours or to get a table at Uluwatu's most popular restaurants (like KALA, Mason, Yuki and Teja).

 How is the nightlife and bar scene in Uluwatu?

-Uluwatu boasts a lively nightlife, ranging from laid-back sports bars like The Bench Brewery, to sunset bars like Single Fin and dance clubs with live DJ set like Club Corazon.
+Uluwatu boasts lively nightlife, ranging from laid-back sports bars like The Bench Brewery, to sunset bars like Single Fin and dance clubs like Club Corazon.